 Literacy in a Second Language and Culture

-These courses enhance the core curriculum by providing a dimension of depth to the breadth of material covered in both Communication Arts and Cultural Perspectives.
+These courses enhance the core curriculum by providing a dimension of depth to the breadth of material covered in both Communication Arts and Core Texts.
 Just as students in UCCA increase their proficiency in their first language by honing their oral and written communication skills, so students in world, ancient and biblical language courses develop complementary skills of listening, speaking, reading and writing in their chosen second language.
-In similar fashion, these students draw on the broad knowledge gained in their Cultural Perspectives core classes as they study in depth the civilization and culture of one of the world’s major linguistic zones.
+In similar fashion, these students draw on the broad knowledge gained in their Core Texts core classes as they study in depth the civilization and culture of one of the world’s major linguistic zones.
 Students are encouraged to do at least a portion of their language study at one of our affiliate centers abroad, where they can live both the language and the culture on a daily basis.

-These courses build upon the foundation of Cultural Perspectives by increasing students’ awareness of cultural, historical, literary, philosophical and religious influences upon the development of civilization.
+These courses build upon the foundation of Core Texts by increasing students’ awareness of cultural, historical, literary, philosophical and religious influences upon the development of civilization.
 In these courses students will become more acquainted with works concerned with human culture and experience, particularly humanity’s quest for meaning and value.
 These courses cultivate the arts of reading, writing, speaking and critical thinking and engage texts and their contexts with critical comprehension.